httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 results are lost.
 Therefore, applications using HTTP that feel a need to allow POST queries ought consider allowing both methods.

-Applications that use HTTP SHOULD NOT define GET requests to have side effects, since implementations can and do retry HTTP GET requests that fail.
+Applications SHOULD NOT define GET requests to have side effects, since implementations can and do retry HTTP GET requests that fail.

 Finally, note that while HTTP allows GET requests to have a body syntactically, this is done only to allow parsers to be generic; as per {{!I-D.ietf-httpbis-semantics}}, Section 7.3.1, a body on a